vkatari10/trading-bot/README.md

 - [TODO](docs/TODO.md) - Other long-term improvements
 - [LICENSE](LICENSE) - License info

-*This platform is intended for research and development purposes only, please use paper trading or simulated funds to prevent real financial losses.*
+**Disclaimer**: *This project is provided for educational and research purposes only.
+It is **not** financial advice.
+Use it at your own risk.* *The author is **not** responsible for any financial losses or damages resulting from the use of this software, including but not limited to trading with real money.*